kohjx/ctf101-web/lessonplan.md

 Messing with User agent
 =======================
-User agent is a piece of software that is acting on behalf of an user.
+User agent is a piece of software that is acting on behalf of a user.
 In the web environment, different web browser has different capabilities, characteristics or preferences that could influence the representation of web content.
-So to allow the web server to identify what browser is running on the client's machine, the web browser typically add "User-Agent" to the web header before sending it the web server.
-So here's are some of the common user agent.
+So to allow the web server to identify what browser is running on the client's machine, the web browser typically adds "User-Agent" to the web header before sending it the web server.
+So here's are some of the common user agens.

 ```
 Chrome